Security & Compliance

 AWS undergoes various third-party independent audits regularly and can provide verification of compliance controls for its data centers, infrastructure, and operations.
-Mpirik undergoes regular third-party independent audits on a regular basis and can provide compliance artifacts upon request.
+Mpirik undergoes third-party independent audits on a regular basis and can provide compliance artifacts upon request.

 Intrusion Detection and Prevention

 Unusual network patterns or suspicious behavior are among Mpirik's most significant concerns for infrastructure hosting and management.
 Mpirik and AWS's intrusion detection and prevention systems (IDS/IPS) rely on both signature-based security and algorithm-based security to identify traffic patterns that are similar to known attack methods.